 Being able to recognize hazards in the workplace is very important.
 There are so many different hazardous situations that can be present in many workplaces.
 It is important to have training about these substances.
 That way you are able to spot out harmful situations.

 Working at a company for several years doesn’t put you at any less risk for hazardous conditions.
 New employees are sometimes more aware than experienced ones.
 That is because it is so easy to become complacent in your job.
-Which one do you think is more dangerous?
-Hazards that you are able to recognize, or ones that go unrecognized?
+Which one do you think is more dangerous: hazards that you are able to recognize, or ones that go unrecognized?

-Dangers That Unrecognized Hazards Posses
+The Dangers of Unrecognized Hazards

 It is a common occurrence that when someone has been working the same job for many years, they get complacent.
 That isn’t always on purpose, it can happen without you even realizing it.
 For the safety of everyone working, it is vital that you stay aware of the hazards that can occur.
 No matter how long an employee has been on the job, all hazards should be addressed.

-Dangers of Being Complacent With Recognized Hazards
+The Dangers of Being Complacent

 There are many different dangerous situations that can happen on a construction site.
 Once you have attended safety training over and over again, it becomes less effective on you.
 Long time employees become comfortable with the risks that their job possesses.